How To Launch Your Website, Grow

-Back in March of this year, 2007, I reported my blogging income of $6549.52.
+Back in March of 2007, I reported my blogging income of $6549.52.
 September, while a slower month for net usage because the northern hemisphere is wrapping up the holiday period (people go outside when the weather is nice instead of sit inside on their computers, thus reducing traffic and income from some advertising programs), turned out to be my best month yet for blog income.

 The total I made from blogging and blog related activities in September 2007 was: $10,899.83.